ZuhairQureshi/Wanki/README.md

         ./wanki

-2. From the main menu you can select one of the following options by typing its corresponding number in the menu:
+2. From the main menu, select one of the following options by typing its corresponding number:
    - Select course
    - Add new course
    - Remove a course
    - Exit

-  a) **Select course**
+      #### **a) Select Course**
-  If you have added at least one course, select the 'Select course' option, where a new menu
-  will be opened and you will be prompted to enter a number corresponding to the course you would like to select.
+         If you have added at least one course, select the "Select course" option.
+A new menu will open, and you will be prompted to enter a number corresponding to the course you want to select.

          After selecting a course, you will be given the following options:
          - Test yourself with this deck (t)
          - Modify this deck (m)
          - Quit to the main menu (q)

-           (i) **Test yourself**
+            - **Test Yourself**
-           This option will begin displaying flashcards you have created in that deck.
-It will first display the front of the card.
-Press enter to show back.
-You will then be prompted to input difficulty of the card ('e' for easy, g for good, h for hard, and a for again).
-The probability of seeing each difficulty of card is as follows:
+               This option will display flashcards from the selected deck.
+It will:
+               1. Show the front of the card first.
+               2. After pressing Enter, display the back of the card.
+               3. Prompt you to input the difficulty of the card:
+                  - `e` for easy
+                  - `g` for good
+                  - `h` for hard
+                  - `a` for again

+                  **Card probability distribution:**
-             - 50% again
+                  - 50% Again
-             - 35% hard
+                  - 35% Hard
-             - 10% good
+                  - 10% Good
-             - 5% easy
+                  - 5% Easy

-          (ii) **Modify this deck**
-          When modifying a deck, you are given the option between adding, removing, and editing cards within the selected deck.
-You will be prompted to enter a choice.
-Enter the letter associated with the desired action (a = add, e = edit, d = delete).

-  b) **Add new course**
+            - **Modify This Deck**
+               Modify your selected deck by:
+               - Adding cards
+               - Removing cards
+               - Editing cards

+               Enter the desired action:
+               - `a` = Add
+               - `e` = Edit
+               - `d` = Delete

+      #### **b) Add New Course**
          Select this option to add a new course.
-You will be prompted to enter the name of the new course and then will be returned to the menu display where you will see this new deck displayed as the first option.
-To add cards to this new course, see option (a).
+You will be prompted to:
+         - Enter the name of the new course.
+         - Return to the menu display, where the new deck will appear as an option.

+         To add cards to the new course, see option (a).

-  c) **Remove a course**
+      #### **c) Remove a Course**
          Select this option to remove a course.
-You will be redirected to a meny where you will be asked to specify a course to remove by its corresponding number.
-You will be asked to confirm using 'y' or 'n' if you want to remove this course.
+You will be redirected to a menu where you can:

-  d) **Exit**
+         - Specify the course to remove by its corresponding number.
+         - Confirm the removal using `y` (yes) or `n` (no).

+      #### **d) Exit**
          Select this option to exit the application entirely.